Arinze-Obieze/short-portfolio/README.md

-Created with React, A popular JavaScript framework
+My portfolio Created with React, A popular JavaScript framework